wncc/learners-space/Machine Learning/README.md

 ## Week 6

-In this final week, we talk a lot about practical details of Neural Nets and how they are crucial in determining the performance of our models.
+In this week, we talk a lot about practical details of Neural Nets and how they are crucial in determining the performance of our models.

 * We start with **Initialisation of Parameters** and talk extensively of it's effect on learning process of a model.
 * We try to unify all the techniques into one standard expression of Standard Deviation as explained in a Research Paper added in the content section.
 * We head on to essentially our last topic of discussion i.e. **Dropouts**.
 Google came up with this wonderful idea of Dropouts that in some sense allowed an ensemble using a single neural net and this improved performance greatly.

+## Week 7

+In this final week, we give a well thought assignemnt to the readers so that they can get try their hands on a problem using all the concepts that they have learnt throughout the course.
+This assignment is also used to judge and evaluate the performance of the student based on how well the code is written and the accuracy of the model.

+This assignment is based on Neural Networks that was first designed some 70 years back by Frank RosenBalt.
+Neural networks form the backbone of the entire Artifical Intelligence Industry today.
+Deep Learning has really taken off recently and through this assignment we try to give you a flavour of the Deep Learning domain through a very basic exercise.

 ---